izharahmaad/CaloriZen/README.md

 # 📱 CaloriZen – Simple & Smart Calorie Planner

-CaloriZen is a modern, user-friendly calorie planning mobile application built with **React Native + Expo**.
-It helps users calculate, track, and manage daily calorie needs for weight loss, weight gain, or maintenance simply and intuitively.
+CaloriZen is a modern, user-friendly calorie planning mobile application built with React Native + Expo.
+It helps users calculate, track, and manage daily calorie needs for weight loss, weight gain, or maintenance in a simple and intuitive way.

 Designed for both beginners and fitness enthusiasts, CaloriZen combines clean UI, smooth animations, and smart calculations to make nutrition planning effortless and engaging.